Skip to main content

 These include the:

-effectiveness of the step in preventing disadvantage
+Effectiveness of the step in preventing disadvantage

 Will it work?
 Will it enable an absent employee to return to work?
 It is unlikely to be reasonable to make an adjustment that would have little or no benefit in overcoming the disadvantage.

-practicality of the step
+Practicality of the step

 Steps that are easy to implement are likely to be more reasonable to take than ones that are difficult to implement – but this does not mean that it can never be reasonable to take difficult steps.

-financial/other costs required, and the extent of any disruption it may cause
+Financial/other costs required, and the extent of any disruption it may cause

 Although cost can be a factor in determining the reasonableness of an adjustment, potential adjustments should not be dismissed out of hand before being fully costed.

-extent of the employer’s financial and other resources
+Extent of the employer’s financial and other resources

 The general principle being that employers with larger financial resources are expected to consider potentially more expensive